 Mercy University Hospital (the Provider) currently receives funding from the Health Service Executive ("HSE") under the terms of a Service Arrangement (SA).
+The SA is the principal accountability agreement between Hospital Group CEOs and Section 38 providers.
 The SA has been refined into a two volume document:

 - Part 1 specifies the general terms and conditions relating to the provision of public health services.
-Part 1 currently covers the period 2019 2020; and - Part 2 specifies in a series of schedules the volumes, quality measures etc which will apply to a named provider.
+Part 1 currently covers the period 2021; and - Part 2 specifies in a series of 10 schedules the volumes, quality measures etc which will apply to a named provider.
 Part 2 is revised and agreed annually.